-- 49 In 2016 a flood alleviation scheme, costing almost £1M, was put in to protect the village from future flooding.
+- 47 In 2016 a flood alleviation scheme, costing almost £1M, was put in to protect the village from future flooding.
 The newly built bypass-dyke runs through the middle of the Moor (partly open and partly culverted) to connect with the ditch running along the northern edge of the Moor with the Moor Drain south east to the village.
-This discharges into the River Trent 2km east of Walkeringham. - 50 This flood defence was tested in spring 2018 when it successfully diverted sufficient water from Moor Drain to prevent surface water run off affecting any properties. - 51 In November 2019, Walkeringham suffered once again from severe surface water flooding.
+This discharges into the River Trent 2km east of Walkeringham. - 48 This flood defence was tested in spring 2018 when it successfully diverted sufficient water from Moor Drain to prevent surface water run off affecting any properties. - 49 In November 2019, Walkeringham suffered once again from severe surface water flooding.
 The School and several homes were affected.
 The new overflow dyke worked well and protected the west of the village but surface water run off from the east did all the damage.
-The flooding problem in Walkeringham is clearly not totally solved and some of the sites with existing permission to build were left with 8 inches of standing water. - 52 Flood risk is a significant factor in the choice of design and location of future development.
+The flooding problem in Walkeringham is clearly not totally solved and some of the sites with existing permission to build were left with 8 inches of standing water. - 50 Flood risk is a significant factor in the choice of design and location of future development.
 A number of the site allocations are subject to surface water flood risk.
-In accordance with the NPPF
+In accordance with the NPPF - 17 All policies should be read in conjunction with policies in Bassetlaw District Council's adopted Plan.
+No Neighbourhood Plan policy will be applied in isolation; account will be taken of all relevant policies para 163 development must be 'appropriately flood resistant and resilient' and 'incorporate sustainable drainage systems unless there is clear evidence that this would be inappropriate.'

-- para 163 development must be 'appropriately flood resistant and resilient' and 'incorporate sustainable drainage systems unless there is clear evidence that this would be inappropriate.' - 53 Sustainable Drainage Systems (SuDS) 'slows the flow' the first principle of which is to allow rain water to infiltrate into the ground as close as possible to where it lands.
+- 51 Sustainable Drainage Systems (SuDS) 'slows the flow' the first principle of which is to allow rain water to infiltrate into the ground as close as possible to where it lands.
 This is known as 'source control'.
 Through the system, the water is given maximum opportunity to infiltrate and the features resulting are designed in such as way as to be usable in different ways, biodiverse and attractive.
-SuDS features are typically open to the air and allow pollutants to be diffused rather than concentrated, and to be treated biologically. - 54 New development will therefore be required to incorporate sustainable drainage systems in accordance with national standards.
+SuDS features are typically open to the air and allow pollutants to be diffused rather than concentrated, and to be treated biologically. - 52 New development will therefore be required to incorporate sustainable drainage systems in accordance with national standards.

-8d: People
+7d: People

-55 Population analysis in the Rural Area Profile is based on the 2011 Census.
+53 Population analysis in the Rural Area Profile is based on the 2011 Census.
 The 2011 Census recorded 507 households and a population of 1020.
 Table 3 shows the proportion of children, people of working age and retired residents in 2011.